lightjameslyy/stargo/README.md

 ## Introduction

-stargo: STAR(Scheduling Tasks Asynchronously Runtime) implemented with Golang.
+stargo: STAR(Scheduling Tasks Asynchronously at Runtime) implemented with Golang.

 STAR is a parallel optimization engine based on DAG scheduling.